top of page

 The Path Forward: Acceptance and Growth

-And that’s the path therapy helps people walk.
+And that’s the path counseling helps people walk.

 It’s not about restoring the illusion but about discovering that life still holds value even after it shatters.